mattermost/mattermost-developer-documentation/site/content/integrate/plugins/developer-workflow.md

 - `make test` - Runs the plugin's server tests and webapp tests
 - `make check-style` - Runs linting checks on the plugin's server and webapp folders
 - `make deploy` - Compiles the plugin using the `make dist` command, then automatically deploys the plugin to the Mattermost server.
 Enabling [Local Mode](https://developers.mattermost.com/integrate/plugins/developer-setup/#deploying-with-local-mode) on your server is the easiest way to use this command.
-- `make watch` - Uses webpack's watch feature to re-compile and deploy the webapp portion of your plugin on any change to the `webapp/src` folder
+- `make watch` - Uses webpack's watch feature to re-compile and deploy the webapp portion of your plugin on any change to the `webapp/src` folder.
 - `make dist` - Compile the plugin into a g-zipped file, ready to upload to a Mattermost server.
 The file is saved in the plugin repo's `dist` folder.
 - `make enable` - Enables the plugin on the Mattermost server
 - `make disable` - Disables the plugin on the Mattermost server.